 Official proof of graduation includes an official high school transcript or official documentation of high school graduation equivalency.
-An initial admission decision can be made on the basis of an unofficial proof of graduation.
+An initial admission decision can be made on the basis of an unofficial proof of graduation, with the exception of an international proof of graduation, which requires equivalency evaluation by a NACES approved transcript evaluation agency.

 Acceptable forms of unofficial proof of graduation include the following:

-- Copy of high school transcript showing date of graduation - Copy of high school diploma - Copy of form DD214 indicating high school graduation status - Letter from student's high school verifying graduation status - Copy of GED completion documentation - Copy of transcripts from an accredited post-secondary institution indicating high school graduation status
+- Copy of high school transcript showing date of graduation - Copy of high school diploma - Copy of form DD214 indicating high school graduation status - Letter from student's high school verifying graduation status - Copy of GED completion documentation - Copy of transcripts from an accredited post-secondary institution indicating graduation from said postsecondary institution